 Fractioning of the Text

-Firstly, each bit of a block is subject to initial permutation, which can be represented by the following initial permutation (IP
+Firstly, each bit of a block is subject to initial permutation that can be represented by the following initial permutation (IP) table:

 Division into 32-Bit Blocks